Navigating the new normal and other trends we weren't expecting — Part 2

 You live where you work

 It was admirable to witness many companies rise to the occasion and swiftly migrate to a new way of working under these uncertain circumstances.
-This wouldn't have been possible without the help from MSPs who went over and beyond to ensure business continuity and set people up for remote work.
+This wouldn't have been possible without the help from managed service providers who went over and beyond to ensure business continuity and set people up for remote work.

 More and more businesses turned to IT service providers and MSPs to address needs such as providing hardware and software applications to remote workers, ensuring they have a strong bandwidth, and establishing secure network connections.
-MSPs played a pragmatic game of whack-a-mole helping companies during the crisis.
+Managed service providers played a pragmatic game of whack-a-mole helping companies during the crisis.

 However, the question that begs to be asked is this — did MSPs have the necessary resources and tools to help them accomplish this feat efficiently?
 Are their existing processes still relevant to tackle the new demands of clients?

 The democratization of information technology (IT) has been underway for many years now.
 The pandemic slammed down the accelerator on cloud adoption.
-It has also clearly demarcated MSPs based on their digital readiness.
+It has also clearly demarcated managed service providers based on their digital readiness.
 For those MSPs that didn't take digital transformation seriously, the pandemic served as a wake-up call.

 A lot of these MSPs were saying they wished they were able to operate remotely and that they were running a Windows virtual desktop so they could serve customers the way they should.
 It has caused MSPs to rethink their role in the ecosystem.
 If you are an MSP and are not in the cloud, you are very behind.
 You will ultimately fade to an irrelevant nature if you are not able to offer a cloud service to your customers.